KDB2/BlackProject/README.md

 - NBTI exportfile to script.

 ## Model:
+- Handle case where W, H and S are not available for the modelization (i.e. file not found).
 - Robust modelisation: fit 1 followed by a study on outliners leading to a second fit (Cook's distance).
 - Let's check hierachical models to check if they can be useful for self heating interference.
 - Create a function that estimate the lifetime of the device. par: Scale, Ea, n, A, DeviceID, ConditionTable.
 Make it stand alone if user want to use it to check something.
 And add a call in BlackModelization (optional parameter).